softshare/YKList/README.md

 height|optional; set the height of the list, the unit must be px or percentage|height: "600px" horizontal|optional; set whether it is a horizontal list|horizontal:true

+## Component Initial - listData
+the json object array which stored the list data，e.g.： [{name:"name1", id:1},...{name:"namen", id:n}]

+## Component Initial - height
+set up the list height, you may call the method 'setHeight' or modify the height property at runtime.

 ## Method
 Method|Description|Example